Les Chants de Maldoror: Synopsis and themes

 Maldorors sixth and final part instead employs a definite change in style, while retaining most of the themes already developed.
 The final part (specifically its last eight chapters), intended as a "little novel" which parodies the forms of the nineteenth-century novel, presents a linear story using simpler language.
 In it, a schoolboy named Mervyn returns home to his well-to-do family in Paris, unaware that Maldoror had been stalking him.
 Maldoror writes Mervyn a love letter, requesting to meet, and Mervyn replies and accepts.
-Upon their meeting, Maldoror forces Mervyn into a sack, and beats his body against the side of a bridge, ultimately flinging the sack onto the dome of the Panthéon.
+Upon their meeting, Maldoror forces Mervyn into a sack, and beats his body against the side of a bridge, ultimately flinging the boy, tied by his feet, onto the dome of the Panthéon.
 This final, violent episode has been interpreted as a killing of the traditional novel form, in favor of Maldorors experimental writing.

 Source material

 Some of the material was copied from encyclopedias by Buffon, and from his collaborator Guéneau de Monbeillard, through Encyclopédie d'histoire naturelle, reprints made by a nineteenth-century compiler, Jean-Charles Chenu, such as the following section in Canto 5, Strophe 2:I knew that the family of the pelicanides consists of four distinct genera: the gannet, the pelican, the cormorant, and the frigate-bird.
 The greyish shape which appeared before me was not a gannet.
 The plastic block I perceived was not a frigate-bird.
 The crystallized flesh I observed was not a cormorant.
 I saw him now, the man whose encephalon was entirely devoid of an annular protuberance!
 Je savais que la famille des pélécaninés comprend quatre genres distincts : le fou, le pélican, le cormoran, la frégate.
 La forme grisâtre qui m’apparaissait n’était pas un fou.
 Le bloc plastique que j’apercevais n’était pas une frégate.
 La chair cristallisée que j’observais n’était pas un cormoran.
 Je le voyais maintenant, l’homme à l’encéphale dépourvu de protubérance annulaire !Here, "annular protuberance" means the pons varolii, which according to the encyclopedia is not found in birds, thus "the man whose encephalon was entirely devoid of an annular protuberance" is a human who has a bird-brain.